 The President’s Palace is a site of interest which should not be omitted.
 This magnificent building is the official residence of the President of the Maldives.
 Although it is not open to the public, visitors may photograph the splendid exterior.
 The building was constructed just prior to World War I by Sultan Shamsuddeen III.

 Male’s National Museum is another highlight in the Maldives.
 Located in a charming colonial edifice the museum houses a mesmerizing range of artefacts.
-Among the featured items are included royal antiquities, traditional costumes, a hand-written miniature of the Koran and Buddhist relics in addition to other features.
+Among the featured items are royal antiquities, traditional costumes, a hand-written miniature of the Koran and Buddhist relics in addition to other historical exhibits.

 Republic Square is a proud focus for patriotic Maldivians, with a good proportion of the most significant government buildings situated here.
 A huge Maldivian flag flies proudly at the square’s centre.